Skip to main content

 Standard input

 The standard input is a way to get stuff from the user.
-Scheme provide one function for this which is read.
-The function wait for the user to type something and return single S-Expression.
+Scheme provides one function for this which is read.
+The function waits for the user to type something and return single S-Expression.

 Example: